eternality8/TinkerBell/README.md

 - Use the curated fixtures under `test_data/phase3/` to validate each guardrail quickly.
 For example, `stacked_outline_demo.md` is perfect for pointer hydration loops, `guardrail_scenarios.md` documents huge/pending/offline playbooks, and `firmware_dump.bin` triggers the unsupported-format path instantly.
 - Full troubleshooting steps (including a matrix that maps tool statuses to actions) live in `docs/ai_v2.md` under “Phase 3 – Outline & Retrieval Quickstart.”

+### Phase 4 – Plot scaffolding quickstart

+- **Flip the flag** – Toggle **Settings → Experimental → Plot scaffolding** to instantiate the in-memory `DocumentPlotStateStore`.
+One-off sessions can pass `--enable-plot-scaffolding` (or `--disable-plot-scaffolding`) to the launcher, and automation can export `TINKERBELL_ENABLE_PLOT_SCAFFOLDING=1` to force the feature on without mutating `settings.json`.
+- **Ingestion path** – Each time a Phase 4 subagent job succeeds, its 200-ish token summary flows into the plot store where lightweight heuristics capture recurring character names plus a primary arc beat list (24 entities/24 beats per arc max).
+The store is ephemeral: closing a document or receiving a cache-bus invalidation clears the corresponding entry immediately.
+- **Tooling** – When enabled, `DocumentPlotStateTool` appears in the registry (non-summarizable) so LangGraph agents can request `{status:"ok", entities:[…], arcs:[…]}` payloads for the active or explicit `document_id`.
+The controller also emits a short system hint (“Plot scaffolding refreshed…”) after fresh ingests so prompts know when a call will succeed.
+- **Graceful fallbacks** – If subagents are disabled, no summaries have landed, or the target document has been cleared, the tool returns diagnostic statuses (`plot_state_disabled`, `plot_state_unavailable`, or `no_plot_state`) and the system hints stop until new data exists.
+Treat the responses as advisory context only; authors still approve every edit.
+- **Telemetry & release notes** – Phase 4.4 tracks helper cache hits and TraceCompactor entries, adds the new `subagent.turn_summary` telemetry event, and ships repeatable latency data (`benchmarks/subagent_latency.md`).
+See `docs/ai_v2_release_notes.md` for the full change log plus rollout guidance; the flags remain opt-in by default until those metrics stay green in production.

+See `docs/operations/subagents.md` for operator-focused instructions that cover runtime expectations, telemetry, and troubleshooting tips for both toggles.

 ## Configuring AI access

 You can supply OpenAI-compatible credentials in three interchangeable ways: